OK, so you’re doing something wrong if food is your largest expense. It does usually come in at a respectable second. Well at least in our household.

 So how expensive is fast food?

-Once my partner came back I decided to do an audit on how much one home-cooked meal would cost.
+Once my partner returned, I decided to do an audit on how much one home-cooked meal would cost.
 And then compare that to how much the takeaway pizza cost me the other night.

 So for the home-cooked meal to win.
 It has to beat about $8.25 per serve.
 The pizza was more than this, at $11.50.
 No $5 pizza hut pizzas for me!
-The $8.25 is based on the price of an Indian takeaway curry, which cost $16.50 total.
+The $8.25 is based on an Indian takeaway curry price, which cost $16.50 total.
 But we share it.
 We aren’t total fatties.

 The usual ingredients go into making Pesto Pasta.
 There’s Pesto and Pasta…..